john-itcsolutions/cheirrs/README.md

 We utilise one "oseer" schema per member-class, so there is one schema for each of the n x m member-classes across all sub-networks, and one for each of the F(i) non-internetworked future dApps, as well as one for each of the A, B and C dApps (Community Housing, RealEstate and convey-IT, respectively).
 Our schema called 'das_fuhrwerk' is the Head Overseeing Schema, for top level customer on-boarding, usage tracking and payments, to "oversee the overseers" and to provide our own company's Enterprise dApp for our accounting, planning and administration purposes.

 You need to develop initially on docker.
-ITCSA uses Ubuntu 20.04 as the host platform, with Python 3.8.
-DO NOT TRY TO USE PYTHON 3.10 (as on JammyJellyfish Ubuntu 22.04) for Elastos development on Docker.
+ITOTCCA uses Ubuntu 22.04 as the host platform, with Python 3.8.
+DO NOT TRY TO USE PYTHON 3.10 (as is default on JammyJellyfish Ubuntu 22.04) for Elastos development on Docker.
 You will not need an Extreme Gaming level of computer for Docker-based (initial - eg. database) work without Kubernetes.

 See our website at https://www.itotchaincloud.com.au/kubernetes-yaml-file-example/ for an older but more visual idea of this project and others.